agilbert1412/Archipelago.Gifting.Net/Documentation/Gifting API.md

 The Factorio player sent iron plates to the Witness player, but the gift was refunded as The Witness had no good way to process Iron Plates.

-The Stardew Valley player sent coffee to the witness to give them a speed boost
+The Stardew Valley player sent coffee to the Witness player to give them a speed boost.
 ```json
 "GiftBox;0;1":
 {